facebook/react-native-website/website/versioned_docs/version-0.5/images.md

 A common feature request from developers familiar with the web is `background-image`.
 To handle this use case, you can use the `<ImageBackground>` component, which has the same props as `<Image>`, and add whatever children to it you would like to layer on top of it.

-You might not want to use `<ImageBackground>` in some cases, since the implementation is very simple.
+You might not want to use `<ImageBackground>` in some cases, since the implementation is basic.
 Refer to `<ImageBackground>`'s [documentation](imagebackground.md) for more insight, and create your own custom component when needed.

 ```jsx
 return (